 Srv-Jump, remote into

 Srv-Workusing Remote Desktop.
-Use the following credentials:
+Use the credentials for the

 - Attempt to Open www.google.com from the Work VM